 In 1880 the Porter Blanchard Son's Company advertised an improved version of their butter churn with a curved lid that made the churn box a complete cylinder like the churn pictured here.
 They said that the flat lid allowed unchurned cream to collect in the upper corners which could streak the butter.
 By curving the lid and making the box a cylinder all the cream was churned.
 For a few years after they advertised both the round and square top churns at the same price.
 However eventually they settled on the curved top.
 The called this churn The New Blanchard Churn.

 In 1890 there was a fire that destroyed the Concord shop and the business was relocated to Nashua, New Hampshire.
 These new style butter churns will be found stenciled with either city.
-The Nashua factory was sold in December of 1900.
+George Blanchard passed away in 1897 and the Nashua factory was sold in December of 1900.
 The butter churn pictured above was made in Concord and was an earlier model.
 They were offered in five family sizes, the No. 3 was 2 gallons, the No. 4 was 4 gallons, the No. 5 was 8 gallons, the No. 6 was 12 gallons and the No. 7 was 18 gallons.
 This was the actual gallons that could be churned, the actual size of the churn would have been almost double that.
 This was different from most churns in that usually the advertised size was the full volume of the churn and the actual churning capacity would have been half of that size.
 The prices in 1876 and 1882 for these five sizes were 6, 7, 8, 10 and 12 dollars.
 The company also made larger factory churns up to 150 gallons.
 They advertised that none of their butter churns were sold on consignment or sold on commission.
 All orders had to be accompanied by a money order or a bank draft.
 This showed a lot of confidence in their butter churns since many of their competitors would send churns for 30 day free trials by the prospective purchaser before any payment was required.

 The iron crank handle is embossed THE BLANCHARD CHURN, so even when the stenciling is faded the butter churns can be identified (picture).
 They were advertised to be made of the finest kiln dried, Michigan pine lumber and had no gearing.
 The joints in the wood were sealed with white lead (think how that would go over today).The crank was direct drive to the dashers.
 The company claimed this simplicity made their churns more reliable but especially in the larger sizes they must have been hard to crank as the butter formed.
 Our observation is that the earlier churns will have the initial B on the side while the later butter churns will say THE BEST.
 Click here for a picture of a later Blanchard Churn made in Nashua, New Hampshire that has THE BEST stenciling.
 The company often used the slogan "Get the Best".
 If a reseller would purchase 25 churns the Porter Blanchard's Sons Company would stencil the name of the dealer on churns, indicating they were made expressly for them.
 The company remained in business until the late 1890's.
 George Blanchard was also granted patents for a butter worker on July 29, 1879 and February 21, 1882.